 - PhastCons Conservation scores The conservation scores, in this case generated from a multiple alignment with a number of vertebrates, describe the level of nucleotide conservation in the region around each variant.

-- Go to the toolbox and select the Annotate Variants (TAS) workflow.
-In the first wizard step, select the input variant track, annotation track, expression track or statistical comparison track to annotate (figure 18.2).
+- In the first wizard step, select the input variant track, annotation track, expression track or statistical comparison track to annotate (figure 23.2).

 - In the last wizard step you can check the selected settings by clicking on the button labeled Preview All Parameters.